Much of the original building was destroyed during the Wars of Independence

 St Andrews Cathedral

-Although the castle had close links with the nearby St Andrews Cathedral it was St Andrews Castle which became the main residence of the bishops and archbishops of St Andrews.
+Although the castle had close links with the nearby St Andrews Cathedral it was St Andrews Castle that became the main residence of the bishops and archbishops of St Andrews.
 As such it became the main administrative centre for the church in Scotland.

 Throughout the years the castle often played host to some of Scotland’s best-known historical figures, some more welcome than others.